-At the beginning of 2022 patient D.Č. aged 54, discovered a lump the size of a walnut at the intersection of the lateral quadrants of the right breast.
-As part of diagnostic processing, mammography detected two stellate shadows, one next to the other, 15mm and 14mm in diameter, in the region of the right breast, at the intersection of the lateral quadrants, as well as one more stellate shadow 11x10mm in the upper lateral quadrant, which retracted the surrounding parenchyma.
-No abnormality was detected in the axillas and counterlateral left breast.
-Mammography result of the right breast gives a Bi Rads 5, while the left breast was classified as Bi Rads 1.
+At the beginning of 2022, patient D.Č. aged 54 discovered a lump the size of a walnut at the intersection of the lateral guadrants of the right As part of diagnostic processing, breast mammography detected two stellate shadows, one next to the other, 15 mm and 14 mm in diameter, in the region of the right breast, at the intersection of the lateral quadrants, as well as one more stellate shadow 11 x 10 mm in the upper lateral quadrant, which retracted the surrounding parenchyma.
+No abnormality was detected in the axillae and contralateral left breast.
+The mammography result of the right breast was classified as Bi Rads 5, while the left breast was classified as Bi Rads 1.
 Taking into account Bi Rads classification, the Oncological Consilium suggested ultrasound "core" biopsy and it was pathohistologically determined that it was invasive breast cancer, with histological characteristics ER 8, PR 8, HER2 1+, Ki 67 20%.

 By looking at the anamnesis and available medical documentation, it was observed that in 2017 the patient underwent surgical revascularisation of the myocard with one vein graft on RCA coronary artery, replacement of the mitral valve by the artificial mechanical valve and the plastic repair of the tricuspid valve with ring implantation.
-Since then she has been on the prescribed internistic therapy - application of oral anticoagulant therapy, regularly controlled chemodynamic status and regular echosonography of the heart.
+Since then she has been on the prescribed internistic therapy - application of oral anticoagulant regularly therapy, controlled hemodynamic status and regular echo sonography of the heart.

-Considering a significant cardiovascular disease burden as well as the multicentricity of the malignant change verified by pathohistological biopsy, the Consilium made a decision that a specific oncological treatment should begin with surgery; therefore, the patient underwent surgery in May 2022 when radical mastectomy with the dissection of the axilla was performed.
+Considering a significant cardiovascular disease burden as well as the multicentricity of the malignant change verified by pathohistological biopsy, the Consilium decided that a specific oncological treatment should begin with surgery; therefore, the patient underwent surgery in May 2022 when radical mastectomy with the dissection of the axilla was performed.

 Clinical, laboratory and diagnostic processing as well as heart and lungs X-ray, MSCT of the abdomen and the lesser pelvis were done prior to the surgery in order to exclude the dissemination of the malignant process.
-The patient was thoroughly examined by the cardiologist, when the echosonography of the heart was done and anticoagulant therapy was prescribed during and after the surgery so as to keep the INR in the therapeutic range between 2.5 and 3.5.
+The patient was thoroughly examined by the cardiologist, when the echo sonography of the heart was done and anticoagulant therapy was prescribed during and after the surgery to keep the INR in the therapeutic range between 2.5 and 3.5.

-A definite pathohistological result indicated that it was micropapillary invasive breast cancer, gradus 2, dimensions 15mm and 9mm, where in 6 out of 15 extirpated lymph nodes the presence of malignant cells was detected.
+A definite pathohistological result indicated that it was micropapillary grade 2 invasive breast cancer, dimensions were 15 mm and 9 mm, where in 6 out of 15 extirpated lymph nodes the presence of malignant cells was detected.
 The disease was determined to be at stage T1cN2Mx.
-Biological characteristics of the tumor indicated that it was a hormone dependent breast tumor with highly positive estrogen and progesterone receptors ER 8, PR 7, Her 2 negative gene expression.
+Biological characteristics of the tumour indicated that it was a hormone-dependent breast tumour with highly positive estrogen and progesterone receptors ER 8, PR 7, Her 2 negative gene expression.

-Taking this into account, in the continuation of treatment the patient was prescribed hormonal therapy with aromatase inhibitors, 1mg daily, with regular monitoring.
+Taking this into account, in the continuation of treatment, the patient was prescribed hormonal therapy with aromatase inhibitors, 1 mg daily, with regular monitoring.
 The treatment was afterwards presented to the Consilium that indicated the continuation of the prescribed hormonal therapy with the application of locoregional radiotherapy.